mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 worth the pain.
 Just use ghcid."
 I guess one point of this blog series is that this does not have to be the case anymore.

-But what were the reasons for this resignation?
+So, what were the reasons for this resignation?
 One is certainly that [`ghcid`](https://github.com/ndmitchell/ghcid) is a really great and easy to use tool.
-But I think it‘s clear that a well done language server can leverage you much further and to me `ghcide` has already proven this.
+I think it‘s clear that a well done language server can leverage you much further and to me `ghcide` has already proven this.

 ### Compile your project and ghcide with the same ghc!